AstarNetwork/growth-program/README.md

 1. CM - Manage and support both Moon and Main community chat.
 * [add statistics here]

-2. VSM - Twitted 4 meme.
+2. VSM - Twitted 4 memes.
 * [link to memes tweet]
 * [Screenshot of your Twitter account stats https://analytics.twitter.com/]

 3. BH - Found 8 bugs
 * [links to the bugs that you reported on Github]

+4. TT - Wrote a tutorial
+* [link to tutorial and statistics screenshot]